vsoch/codeart-examples/README.md

 of extensions to see relevant terms.
 The opacity corresponds to the relative count of the term for the extension.
 For spack, most terms will be derived from Python files.

-### Interactive

-The [interactive version](https://vsoch.github.io/codeart-examples/parse_repo/web/) shows the interactive color grid, where groups (in this case extensions) are colored based on salience.
-Click an extension to see relevant terms in the embeddings model.

-### Abstract
-The abstract versions, including those for [no extension](https://vsoch.github.io/codeart-examples/parse_repo/spack/codeart.html), [python](https://vsoch.github.io/codeart-examples/parse_repo/spack/codeart.py.html) and [patch](https://vsoch.github.io/codeart-examples/parse_repo/spack/codeart.patch.html) files are graphics generated with pictures of the code themself.